elimgoodman/elimgoodman.github.io/ideas/cyclops/index.md

 ### Motivation

 In my current job, I'm the sole developer/ops person for a small website.
-Even though the site is relatively simple and doesn't get a ton of traffic, it produces a good amount of data, in the form of logs, front- and back-end events, reports, and database tables (note: I'm talking about usage data here, not data about the infrastructure of the site i.e. resource usage over time).
+Even though the site is relatively simple and doesn't get a ton of traffic, it emits a good amount of data, in the form of logs, front- and back-end events, reports, and database tables (note: I'm talking about usage data here, not data about the infrastructure of the site i.e. resource usage over time).
 I currently use a mish-mash of tools to deal with coalescing and analyzing this data: Mixpanel for events, Papertrail for logs, Adminium for some database stuff, and then lots of hand-rolled code to generate reports and dashboards.
 Additionally, I'm often handed CSV files that I need to clean up and cross-reference with existing site data.

 While my current solutions are OK, they're limiting in some key ways: